nonhermitian/theia/README.md

-# qiskit-interactive
+# Theia
-Interactive Jupyter tools for Qiskit
+Interactive tools for Qiskit